Mirabelle plum

 Mirabelle plum (Prunus domestica subsp. syriaca) is a cultivar group of plum trees of the genus Prunus.
 It is believed that the plum was cultivated from a wild fruit grown in Anatolia.

 Description

 The mirabelle is identified by its small, oval shape, smooth-textured flesh, and especially by its red, or dark yellow colour which becomes flecked in appearance.
 They are known for being sweet and full of flavour.
-The fruit is primarily used in fruit preserves and dessert pies, and its juice is commonly fermented for wine or distilled into plum brandy.
-Some 90% of mirabelle plums grown commercially are made into either jam (70%) or eau de vie (20%).
+The fruit is primarily used in fruit preserves and dessert pies, and its juice is commonly fermented into wine or distilled into plum brandy.
+Mirabelle plums are widely used for jam production and for distillation into eau-de-vie.

 The mirabelle reaches maturity and is harvested from July to mid-September in the Northern Hemisphere.
 The traditional method of shaking the trees is now mechanized, but the principle remains the same: the ripe fruits are shaken loose and collected in a net under the tree.